costa-group/forves/README.md

     make: entering directory '/home/ubuntu/ocaml_interface'
     ocamlopt -c checker.mli -o checker.cmi
     ocamlopt -c checker.ml -o checker.cmx
-    ocamlopt -o checker  checker.cmx str.cmxa main.ml
+    ocamlopt -o forves  checker.cmx str.cmxa main.ml
-    mv checker ../bin
+    mv forves ../bin
     ...
-    mv static_checker ../bin
+    mv static_forves ../bin
     make: Leaving directory '/home/ubuntu/ocaml_interface'

 <a name="executing"></a>
 ## 3 Executing the verifier

-After compiling the verifier, the directory `bin/` will contain the executables  `checker` (dynamically linked) and `static_checker` (statically linked).
-Both behave the same and only differ in the linking process, so in the following examples we will only use the dynamically linked `checker`.
+After compiling the verifier, the directory `bin/` will contain the executables  `forves` (dynamically linked) and `static_forves` (statically linked).
+Both behave the same and only differ in the linking process, so in the following examples we will only use the dynamically linked `forves`.

 The verifier accepts several parameters to configure the verification process, which are shown using the `-help` argument:

-    $ bin/checker -help
+    $ bin/forves -help

     Usage:
-    bin/checker [options] < filename
+    bin/forves [options] < filename
      or
-    bin/checker -i filename [options]
+    bin/forves -i filename [options]

       -opt Rule-based optimizations to be applied iteratively.
 Possible values:
         * none: disable optimizations